nih-cfde/announcements/2023/2023-06-05-announcements.md

 # CFDE Announcements

 ## Cross-Pollination Meeting
-The next meeting is **TOMORROW, TUESDAY, June 6th, at 2 pm ET/ 11 am PT**.
+The next meeting is **Tuesday, June 6th, at 2 pm ET/ 11 am PT**.
 We will have [presentations](https://docs.google.com/document/d/1FeU8vuAyS7LZ_3t3-hPotR0dF-aG01t1MuGvgQatxMo/edit?usp=sharing) from R03s.
 Regular Cross-Pollination events take place on the first Tuesday of every month.
 View the [Cross-Pollination Schedule](https://docs.google.com/spreadsheets/d/1hQAeOLkivUZZnwZ_KxfGw3neezMaWbrPk9nnFiKfQGA/edit?usp=sharing) for more details.
 Email [support@cfde.atlassian.net](mailto:support@cfde.atlassian.net) if you would like to present.

+## C2M2 Submissions
+The submission window for June 2023 is now open.
+The deadline for submissions is **June 15th**.
+All groups who would like to update their data should submit and approve it by this deadline.
+If you do not intend to update or submit new data, no action is required on your part.
+Previously submitted data will be included in this data release.

 ## Meeting Updates
 As we transition some of our services to new accounts there should be a flurry of new meeting invitations (especially for monthly and bi-weekly CFDE-DCC meetings).
 Please keep a lookout for updated invites in your e-mail feed to make sure you have the most up-to-date invitations on your calendar.
 Remember also that you can always rely on meeting agendas for links and scheduling, or contact the helpdesk (support@cfde.atlassian.net) if any issues arise.